Vital-Volkov/Stereoscopic-3D-system-for-Unity-2019-/README.md

 Move the `Stereo3D` folder to the Unity `Assets` folder or import `Stereo3D.unitypackage`.
 Just add C# script to any camera and go.
 Tested on Unity 2019 and 2020 with default render + Post Processing Stack v2, URP, and HDRP.
+In Unity 2018 SRP not rendering screenQuad so use it only with the default render.
 More info in the script file.